juliandroid/DWIN_CR_10s_Pro/README.md

 Currently, I have tested it on my own printer (version 1.60.3, see Pro_V1.60.3 branch) and it seems working well!

+## Difference in master branch

+- Currently, no modifications to the stock 1.60.8 Screen firmware

 ## Required steps to recreate the missing files

 - Extract the official screen firmware to a temp directory